What Color Should I Paint My House in 2025?

 If you’re looking for more guidance on whether your house needs repainting or what colors to go with, your real estate agent can help you decide.

-A top agent can help guide you through color trends and advise you on what selections will help you get the highest ROI.
-Their expert recommendations will help you understand what colors best fit your home style and neighborhood.
+A top agent can guide you toward the latest color trends and advise you on which selections yield the highest return on investment (ROI).
+Their expert recommendations will help you understand what colors best suit your home style and neighborhood.

 Header Image Source: (Garrett Sears / Unsplash)